|

 (2.1.4) |

-This is a condition imposed not on , which is arbitrary,
+This is a condition imposed not on

-but on the structure of the action itself.
-It ensures that even though
+which is arbitrary, but on the structure of the action itself.
+It

-transforms inhomogeneously under gauge transformations,
+inhomogeneously under gauge transformations, the matter action remains

-the matter action remains invariant.
-The significance of this condition
+invariant.
+The significance of this condition will become clearer

-will become clearer shortly, once we interpret
+shortly, once we interpret

-as the
+as the source current

-source current for the gauge field.
+for the gauge field.

 In special cases, this condition is trivially satisfied.
 For example, if

-the matter action depends only on the gauge-invariant
+depends only on the

-tensor
+gauge-invariant tensor

-, and not on
+not on

-itself, then the
+itself, then the functional derivative

-can be computed explicitly using
+can be computed explicitly using the chain rule:

-Using , we vary each term with respect to
+, we vary each term

 .

-produces a derivative of the delta function:
+derivative produces a derivative of the delta function:

-similarly
+and similarly

 .
-Subtracting these gives
+Subtracting

 Substituting this back into the chain rule and collecting indices, we obtain

-We now integrate by parts in , moving derivatives off
+We now integrate by parts in

-vanish under standard boundary conditions.
-Using
+derivatives; surface terms vanish under standard boundary conditions.

-two terms become
+, the two terms become

-Because is antisymmetric, the functional derivative
+is antisymmetric, the functional

 is also antisymmetric:

 .
-Using this
+Using this antisymmetry to relabel indices,

-antisymmetry to relabel indices, the two terms add to the same structure
+the two terms add to the same structure and we arrive at

 ![]() |